THE GOVERNMENT OF GOD

 For God's Church to have such one man government is simply idolatry.
 As explained above, Jesus Christ fills both leadership roles under the New Covenant.
 No such roles remain for a human being to fill, as types of Christ, in New Covenant times.

 For any man to take on a "one man" leadership role in the Church under the New Covenant, and thus usurp a role that belongs to Jesus Christ, is for him to adopt the "image of the Beast".
 Such a man "as God, sits in the Temple of God, showing himself that he is God" (II Thes 2:4).
 Herbert W Armstrong introduced this office of the "man of sin" into his branch of God's Church in its final era.
+Since then, others have followed his example.
+Please see "THE MAN OF SIN" for more on this.

 Closing Comments

 This by its nature involved dialogue, and people being humble enough to think and work together for the good of a nation.
 This happened with the northern European nations, Great Britain, the United States of America and also the State of Israel in 1948.
-In the case of Israel, with its 120 member Knesset, this again involved a multiple of the number 12.
+In the case of Israel, with its 120 member Knesset, this again involves a multiple of the number 12.

 "Without counsel purposes are disappointed, but in the multitude of counselors they are established" (Pr 15:22).